sunyoungp/Sunyoung-Park-Rclass-project2/README.md

 # History

 2023-02-16 First release with Data and Code folders with materials for data cleaning and initial exploration.
+2023-3-28 Updated all the READMEs and added histograms for the penguin data.

 # Acknowledgement